-This assessment identified that the communication materials provided to the Firm's policyholders over 2022 were average relative to the comparator group.
+This assessment identified that the communication materials provided to the Firm's policyholders over 2023 were average, i.e. relative to the comparator group.

-The GAA noted that the quality of communications was good, but that there could be more specific tailoring for Investment Pathways customers.
+The GAA repeat last year's observation that although the quality of communications was generally good, there could be more specific tailoring for Investment Pathways customers.